-A Forest education is about far more than these outcome grades - as outstanding as they are - and this group of Foresters have demonstrated tenacity, resilience, and admirable levels of personal development throughout their time here.
+A Forest education is about far more than these outcome grades - as outstanding as they are - and we are rightly proud of this group of Foresters who have demonstrated tenacity, resilience, and excellent levels of personal development throughout their time here.
 We are excited to welcome the majority back to Forest's Sixth Form, where they will continue to be challenged and grow."